SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

    :align: center

-It would be convenient for an inventory tracking system to be able to store UPC-A barcodes as a tuple of three integers, and QR code barcodes as a string of any length.
+It would be convenient for an inventory tracking system to be able to store UPC-A barcodes as a tuple of four integers, and QR code barcodes as a string of any length.

 In Swift, an enumeration to define product barcodes of either type might look like this: